rangaraju1/python-learning-projects/README.md

 # python-learning-projects
-Learning python again to not forget the basics
+Practicising python daily to not forget the basics